The generation of baryon asymmetry and hypermagnetic field by the chiral vortical effect in the presence of sphalerons: Numerical Solution

 \section{Numerical Solution}

 In this section, we solve the set of coupled differential equations numerically, in the temperature range $100 \mbox{GeV}\leq T \leq 10\mbox{TeV}$.
+First, we solve the AMHD equations for the monochromatic Chern-Simons wave configuration of the hypermagnetic and velocity fields, and then we extend the analysis by considering the continuous spectra of the fields, as presented in Appendix~\ref{app-c}.
 We investigate the effects of overlapping transient fluctuations in the temperature of some matter degrees of freedom and vorticity of the plasma, on the generation and evolution of the hypermagnetic field and the matter-antimatter asymmetries \cite{s3}.
 We show that the vorticity and temperature fluctuations have the maximum effectiveness when they occur concurrently.
 Since our main purpose is to produce the hypermagnetic field and matter-antimatter asymmetries from zero initial values, we set $B_{Y}^{(0)}=0$, and $\eta_{e_R}^{(0)}=\eta_{\mu_R}^{(0)}=\eta_{\tau_{R}}^{(0)}=0$.

-For our first case, we consider simultaneous fluctuations in the temperature of the right-handed electrons, and vorticity of the plasma \cite{s3}, and solve the set of evolution equations with the initial conditions, $v_0=10^{-4}$, $b=1\times10^{-4}$, $x_{0}=4.5\times10^{-4}$, and $\beta_{0}=5\times10^{-4}$, and present the results in Fig.\ \ref{fig1-w}.